mrkkrp/markkarpov.com/post/putting-together-a-form-validation-library.md

 ```

 I just don't export the `SelectedName` constructor and the only way to get a
-`SelectedName` is via the `pick` smart constructor which also attaches the
+`SelectedName` is via the `pick` [smart constructor][smart-constructors]
-tag in the form of a set of field names at the type level to that value.
-We
+which also attaches the tag in the form of a set of field names at the type
-now statically know that given `Text` value is in that set.
+level to that value.
+We now statically know that given `Text` value is in
+that set.

 We need now to index `BranchState` and `FormParser` by that collection of
 names too: